 Research

-I am also working on a second project that looks at the impact of domestic ecologies of warfare.
-I argue that examining the relationship among race, economics, domestic warfare, and ecosystem change enables us to better comprehend and map the harmful effects of warfare technologies on specific ecosystems.
-By enlisting law, policy, Black political and feminist thought, I further argue for a need to understand the incorporation of ecological science into military planning not as an attempt to rehabilitate ecosystems but to develop more sophisticated warfare technologies that allow for the manipulation and/or extermination of humans, especially racialized subjects, and their environments.
+I am also developing a second project that explores the impact of domestic ecologies of warfare.
+In this work, I argue that analyzing the intersections of race, economics, domestic warfare, and ecosystem change is essential for understanding and mapping the destructive effects of warfare technologies on specific ecosystems.
+By engaging with law, policy, and Black political and feminist thought, I further contend that the incorporation of ecological science into military planning is not aimed at rehabilitating ecosystems but rather at advancing sophisticated warfare technologies designed to manipulate and even exterminate humans—particularly racialized communities—and their environments.

 Scroll Up